 If you liked our tutorial, just sign up for the tutorial newsletter on the right!

+This article contains information about an older version of Nextcloud.
+We will revise the article shortly.
 Upgrade Time!
 Nextcloud 12.0.5 is out now The current version of Nextcloud 12.0.5 comes with some important changes.
 As with the previous updates, the focus of Nextcloud is on security and stability.
-Therefore an upgrade or a change to the new version 12.0.5 is worthwhile in any case.
-You can see a complete overview of […]
+Therefore an upgrade or a change to […]

 Wir melden uns bei dir, sobald der Artikel zu deinem Wunschthema fertig ist.